What is social development in children

 - Social environments and friendship quality

-Two types of socialization influence a child’s social development strategy, according to psychiatrist Harry Stack Sullivan and psychologist Jean Piaget.
+Two types of socialization influence a child’s development in social strategy, according to psychiatrist Harry Stack Sullivan and psychologist Jean Piaget.

 The first is a passive form of socialization in which children are taught by an adult or high-status peer preexisting social norms and how to conform to them.
 Children will move toward and adopt these rules for social integration.